prominenceai/deepstream-services-library/docs/overview.md

 OSDs are optional and a Pipeline can have at most one when using a Tiler or one-per-source when using a Demuxer.
 See the [On-Screen Display API](/docs/api-osd.md) reference section for more information.

 ## Rendering and Encoding Sinks
-Sinks, as the end components in the Pipeline, are used to render the Video the video for visual display, or encode the streaming video to a file or network.
+Sinks, as the end components in the Pipeline, are used to render the Video the video for visual display or encode the streaming video to a file or network.
 All Pipelines require at least one Sink Component to Play.
 A Fake Sink can be created if the final stream is of no interest and can simply be consumed and dropped.
 A case where the `batch-meta-data` produced from the components in the Pipeline is the only data of interest.
 There are currently six types of Sink Components that can be added.

 1. Overlay Render Sink
 2. X11/EGL Window Sink